Dynamical friction of black holes in ultralight dark matter

-The only difference between that and the analytic expression~\eqref{DF_weak} are strong gravity corrections (which are suppressed for~$\mu M/\sqrt{1-v^2}\leq 0.01$).
+The main difference between that numerical procedure and the analytic expression~\eqref{DF_weak} are strong gravity corrections (which are suppressed for~$\mu M/\sqrt{1-v^2}\leq 0.01$).
 Summarizing, we conclude that in the scalar field frame and in the weak field regime the relativistic corrections to \acs{df} are encoded solely in the factor~$(1+v^2)^2/(1-v^2)$.

 For simplicity, in this work we considered \emph{complex} scalars, which can arise in simple extensions of the Standard Model~\cite{Freitas:2021cfi}, but this framework can also be applied to (the more physically motivated) real scalars.
 In that case, looking at the form of the energy-momentum tensor~\eqref{scalarEMT}, it is easy to conclude that the scalar's energy (momentum) density cannot reach a stationary state, but instead it will be left oscillating with frequency~$2 \omega M=2\mu M/\sqrt{1-v^2}$.
 The \acs{df} will also oscillate with the same frequency and it is straightforward to show that its average is half of the value of \acs{df} in the complex case.
 The same conclusion was also obtained using numerical simulations in~\cite{Traykova:2021dua}.